-This former Nasa engineer from Putaruru is helping to save the planetby Clare de Lore
+The former Nasa engineer from Putaruru who's helping to save the planetby Clare de Lore

 Kiwi scientist Delwyn Moller has returned home to work on issues like climate change and food security at the newly established Centre for Space Science Technology.

 After graduating from the University of Auckland, Moller left New Zealand in 1992 to do her OE.
 She planned to stop in the US just long enough to get a PhD, but ended up staying, eventually working at Nasa’s Jet Propulsion Laboratory (JPL).
 She earned international recognition as an engineer, designing technology that enabled Earth observation through spatial mapping.
 (Although she never met him, Moller was well aware of the reputation of fellow Kiwi Sir William Pickering, who headed JPL for 22 years until he retired in the mid-1970s.)

 She is one of Putaruru’s two famous Mollers.
 Olympic marathon bronze medallist Lorraine Moller is her older sister.
 Delwyn’s husband, Brian Pollard, designed the radar technology used to land the Mars Curiosity Rover.
 They have 11-year-old twins, Lena and Baxter.

 You started out in small-town New Zealand and now you’re back in a small town.
 What was family life like in Putaruru?

 There were six of us, four close together, then my brother, and then me eight years later.
 I was more or less an only child.
 We talk about the Moller characteristics: we can be pretty stubborn, determined and driven in our own ways.
 As kids, we would go off for the day.
 Now, my children have a lot more freedom than they had in LA, and they are loving it.
 Eleven is a good age to start to become more self-sufficient and learn to navigate your way in the world.